 -

-Reach the destination square to win
+Reach the final destination square to win

 Game Elements Used